-25 in hospital after explosion at building in Sweden’s Gothenburg
+25 in hospital after explosion at block of flats in Sweden’s Gothenburg

-Gothenburg explosion: 25 in hospital after blast at residential building in Sweden
+Gothenburg explosion: 25 in hospital after blast at block of flats in Sweden

 About 25 people were in hospital after an explosion at a block of flats in the Swedish city of Gothenburg early on Tuesday, according to local reports.